Szabold1/42_minishell/README.md

 ## Features

-- Displays a prompt when waiting for a new command.
+- Display a prompt when waiting for a new command.
-- Maintains a working history of previously executed commands.
+- Maintain a working history of previously executed commands.
-- Searches and launches the right executable based on the PATH variable or using a relative or absolute path.
+- Search and launch the right executable based on the PATH variable or using a relative or absolute path.
+- Not interpret unclosed quotes or special characters such as \ (backslash) or ; (semicolon).
+- Handle ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.
+- Handle " (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).
-- ...
+- Implement redirections:
+  - < should redirect input.
+  - > should redirect output.
+  - << should be given a delimiter, then read the input until a line containing the delimiter is seen.
+  - >> should redirect output in append mode.
+- Implement pipes (| character).
+The output of each command in the pipeline is connected to the input of the next command via a pipe.
+- Handle environment variables ($ followed by a sequence of characters) which should expand to their values.
+- Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
+- Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.
+- Implement the following builtins:
+  - echo with option -n
+  - cd with only a relative or absolute path
+  - pwd with no options
+  - export with no options
+  - unset with no options
+  - env with no options or arguments
+  - exit with no options

 ## Used functions

-The following functions were allowed to be used in this project:
+The following functions were used in this project:

 | **Function**     | **Man**        | **Short Description**                                                    |
 | ---------------- | -------------- | ------------------------------------------------------------------------ |